Dossier · Research-Context Dosage

 Preclinical Dose Range and Routes Studied

-For oral administration, the primary research model uses drinking water supplemented to a concentration of 0.16 µg/mL, delivering approximately 12 mL per rat per day.
-Oral-route effects have been documented for gastrointestinal protection, liver protection, NSAID counteraction, and anastomosis healing — consistent with the peptide’s unusual gastric-acid stability.[1][12]
+For oral administration, the primary research model uses drinking water supplemented to a concentration of 0.16 micrograms per milliliter (for the µg/kg equivalent) or 0.16 nanograms per milliliter (for the ng/kg equivalent), delivering approximately 12 mL per rat per day.
+Oral-route effects have been documented for gastrointestinal protection, liver protection, NSAID counteraction, and anastomosis healing — consistent with the peptide's unusual gastric-acid stability [1][12][18].

 Pharmacokinetics: Half-Life, Bioavailability, and Clearance

-The elimination half-life was under 30 minutes in both species following intramuscular administration.[13]
+The elimination half-life was under 30 minutes in both species following intramuscular administration [13].
 In rats, the time to maximum plasma concentration (Tmax) after intramuscular dosing was approximately 3 minutes.
 In beagle dogs, Tmax was 6 to 9 minutes post-intramuscular injection.
-Intramuscular bioavailability was 14 to 19% in rats and 45 to 51% in dogs.[13]
+Intramuscular bioavailability was 14 to 19% in rats and 45 to 51% in dogs — a notably higher bioavailability in the dog, consistent with the dog's larger muscle mass and blood supply at the injection site [13].

 Human Pilot Dosing: What Was Administered